tuxchow/contk/models/hred-tensorflow/Readme.md

 ## HRED -- a tensorflow implementation

-Seq2seq is a basic model for single turn dialog.
-Here, we implement seq2seq with attention mechanism.
+HRED is a basic model for multiple turn dialog.
+Here, we implement HRED with attention mechanism.
 You can refer to the following papers for details:

-Sutskever, I., Vinyals, O., & Le, Q. V. (2014).
-Sequence to sequence learning with neural networks.
-In *Advances in Neural Information Processing Systems*.

-Bahdanau, D., Cho, K., & Bengio, Y. (2015).
-Neural machine translation by jointly learning to align and translate.
-In *International Conference on Learning Representation*.
+Serban, I. V., Sordoni, A., Bengio, Y., Courville, A. C., & Pineau, J. (2016, February).
+Building End-To-End Dialogue Systems Using Generative Hierarchical Neural Network Models.
+In *AAAI* (Vol. 16, pp. 3776-3784).

 ### Require Packages